makersacademy/chitter-challenge/README.md

 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

+As a Maker
+So that I can see who posted the peeps
+I want to see the names of the creators displayed

 ```
 ## Instructions for database set up: